 - How do large mammals influence tropical ecosystems?

 - How do large mammal interactions and influences on the ecosystem vary as a result of human alteration to the landscape?

 - How do fluctuations in these interactions and influences affect the long-term sustainability of tropical ecosystems?

-These research projects are currently being evaluated in the Brazilian Pantanal, Cerrado, and Atlantic Forest biomes with colleagues from Vanderbilt University , Universidade Estadual Paulista -- LEEC , Universidade Estadual Paulista -- LaBiC, the USDA, and local grass-roots organizations including the IUCN/SSC Peccary Specialist group.
+These research projects are currently being evaluated in the Brazilian Pantanal, Cerrado, and Atlantic Forest biomes with amazing colleagues from Vanderbilt University , Universidade Estadual Paulista -- LEEC , Universidade Estadual Paulista -- LaBiC, the USDA, and local grass-roots organizations including the IUCN/SSC Peccary Specialist group.